FNNDSC/openconnect-bch/README.md

 See also: https://gitlab.com/openconnect/openconnect/-/issues/636

-## Assumptions

-It is assumed that you use SMS authorization as the default.
-Currently, Duo app 2FA is not supported.

 ## Split-Tunneling

 These scripts implement both split-tunneling and split-DNS, which means they will use VPN routes only